anbustegi/project0/README.md

 This project will be a Home monitoring and control system.

-Main menu (table):
+Main menu (index.html):

-	1.- System information: Table with Information about hardware, CPU, RAM.
+	1.- System information(sysinfo.html): Table with Information about hardware, CPU, RAM.

-	2.- Apps: Acceso to different apps:
+	2.- Apps: Acceso to different apps(apps.html):
 		2.1.- Alarma: Will run an alarm system (launch external python code) 2.2.- Radio: Will start radio playback (launch external bash code) 2.3.- Shopping list: Will start shoping list program

-	3.- Device Monitor(table): Will monitor status from different devices from home (if they are ON or OFF)
+	3.- Device Monitor(monitor.html): Will monitor status from different devices from home (if they are ON or OFF)

 		- AV RECEIVER
 		- INTERNET CONNECTION